-Rich people play the money game to win and poor people play the money to game to not lose, but it’s a spectrum.
+Rich people play the money game to win and poor people play the money game not to lose, but it’s a spectrum.

 According to the book, three are three financial roads traveled; the sidewalk, the slowlane and the fastlane.
 The sidewalk traveler are living well today at the expense of more security tomorrow.
 They are essentially living paycheck to paycheck.
 Side walkers are onlookers.
 They don’t invest, only gamble.
 The worst way to do this is by playing the lottery or the casinos.
-They are literally throwing away money, but won’t lose or won’t lose big, if they’re not addicted that is.
+They are literally throwing away money.
 This group is generally terrified of losing money with investing.
 They are mostly thrill seekers looking for a free lunch.

 The slowlaners are the passive investor crowd.
 They sacrifice today so that they can be better off in the future.
 This is the opposite of the sidewalkers.
 They invest in index funds and passively invest in REITS and realestate and exploit compound interest.
-This is in essence playing not to lose big, but at least being brave enough to take a seat at the table.
-You can of course lose if you sell during a market crash or bear market, but you won’t lose as much as those playing to win the game.
+This is in essence playing not to lose big, but at least being brave enough to leave the sidewalk and take a seat at the table.
+You can of course lose if you sell during a market crash or bear market, but you won’t lose as much as those playing the game to win.
 This is because your investments will get average returns and average losses.
 If you’re going to invest you can’t be afraid to lose money.
 Like serious money.
 This is the risk of investing, and with investing you have to take risks.
-When it comes to the stock market you have to realize that the loss is only a paper loss and it’s only realized after selling the stock or index fund.
+When it comes to the stock market you have to realize that the loss is only a paper loss and it’s only realized after selling stocks or index funds.
 The getting rich slowly group generally realize this and they have the disciple to delay gratification, knowing that they may not get rich until after 25-35 years of consistent disciplined investing.

 - Slowlane millionaire make millions in 30 years or more, while fastlane millionaires make millions in 10 years or less.